Skip to content

 Tapped addresses the fact that bottled water isn’t as strictly regulated as tap water.
 Tap water in the Netherlands is cleaner than bottled water, keep that in mind (source).
 We trust companies with our water, companies that have done terrible things before.
 Also, bottled water often comes in plastic.
 There are a number of studies which prove that this is not safe and that the plastic leaks into the water.
 Drinking out of stainless steel or glass bottles doesn’t have these risks.
 I have had a glass bottle for a long time, but when it broke I switched to a reusable plastic one.
 I am currently looking for a secondhand stainless steel bottle, because buying new is not sustainable.

 This was a summary of the issues that Tapped addresses.
 It’s far from everything and there’s more to be said, so I would recommend watching the documentary yourself.
 I thought it was great!
-Tapped is available on Youtube and can be seen here.
+Tapped is available on Youtube.
 Normally I would suggest buying the film on the official website to support the cause, but this official site refers you to Amazon.
 And I would never suggest you buy anything off Amazon.
 I’ll write more about that some other time (for now: Jeff Bezos is a criminal and the company is a disgrace).

 Have you seen the documentary: Tapped?